daniel-lerch/email-preview/README.md

 # Email Preview

+> ⚠️ This project has been discontinued.
+I recommend to use [MJML](https://mjml.io/) for email templates instead of pure HTML.
+MJML renders almost perfectly consistent across different email clients and there is a preview available for VS Code as an [extension](https://marketplace.visualstudio.com/items?itemName=mjmlio.vscode-mjml).

 Email preview lets you preview your HTML email templates in Microsoft Outlook with hot reload.

 ![Screenshot of Visual Studio Code, Email Preview, and Outlook](docs/assets/travelblog-vs-code-outlook.png)